caronc/nzbget-tidyit/README.md

 __Note:__ This script was intended to be an [NZBGet](http://nzbget.net) and _Scheduling_ script for _NZBGet_.
 However, it also works perfectly well as a standalone script for others too!
+It can be easily adapted to anyone's environment.
 See the _Command Line_ section below for details how you can easily use this on it's own (without NZBGet).

 TidyIt Scheduler Script
 ========================
 TidyIt is a script designed to tidy up your video library; house cleaning one could say.
-It takes care of directories that once held video content but now is just either empty, or contains old meta data.
+It takes care of directories that once held video content but now is just either empty, or contains old meta data and other junk.

 This script is especially useful if you use a third party application such as Plex or KODI (XBMC) to manage your video library.
-Most third party applications that let remove a video from your library will _only_ remove the video itself.
-It will not however remove all the content that surrounds it.
+It also works great for Synology devices too.
+In fact, most third party applications and/or appliances that allow you to remove a video from your library will _only_ remove the video itself.
+They will not remove all the other content that surrounds it.

 Since the primary focus of this script is to remove content from your media library, I will not be held responsible for any irrecoverable data loss you